spikol/25kick/10ideas/Ten Ideas in Programming for Kickstart.md

 #### 05 Collaboration with people

 Finally, we **collaborate with our users**.
 Programs are developed for people — to help them do the activities they want to do in a more enriching, engaging, or more efficient way.
 An important part of programming is to think about use.
-If you’re trying to design a solution, it’s a good idea to understand the problem, and that is often understanding the practice that the program will support.
+If you’re trying to design a solution, it’s a good idea to understand the problem, and that often means understanding the practice that the program will support.
 This also means paying attention to how what you have developed is used by other people.
 There’s always a slight difference between what a designer or programmer has in mind and what users do.
 That’s why it’s important to consider both the imagined use during development and the actual use of the program after release or prototype.

 There are many ways to do this.
 In modern software development, data about user behavior is often collected directly from the software.
 But you can also simply sit down with the users, talk to them, understand their needs, or, when your first version is ready, observe how users tweak it to fit their needs.